 About the Show

-Giant spitting cobras that can kill 20 men with one bite, massive six-ton charging elephants and vipers with two-inch fangs are animals most people run from – but actor and wildlife enthusiast, Dominic Monaghan (Lost, Lord of the Rings), charges straight towards them.
-The returning original series will anchor BBC AMERICA’s new BBC Earth programming block which debuts Tuesday, March 11 at 9/8c., with the all-new two-part special, 24 Hours on Earth, followed by Dominic’s countdown of his favorite wild moments from season one in two new specials, Wildest Things with Dominic Monaghan, starting Tuesday, March 11 at 10/9c.
-The two consecutive weeks of specials build to the season two premiere of Wild Things with Dominic Monaghan on Tuesday, March 25 at 10/9c.
+Giant spitting cobras that can kill 20 men with one bite, massive six-ton charging elephants and vipers with two-inch fangs are animals most people run from – but actor and wildlife enthusiast, Dominic Monaghan charges straight towards them.
+The returning original series will anchor BBC AMERICA’s new BBC Earth programming block.
+Season Two of Wild Things with Dominic Monaghan premieres on Tuesday, March 25 at 10/9c.

 “Season two of Wild Things takes you closer to the action,” says Dominic Monaghan, host and executive producer.
 “The adventures and interactions with the animals ramp up in intensity.
 The pace is faster and the animals are bigger, wilder and closer than ever before.
 And blood.
 There will be blood.”

 Dominic Monaghan is no stranger to danger.
 In season one, he backpacked through the rainforests of Ecuador, cave dived in Venezuela and swam with crocodiles, all to locate the scariest and most exotic animals on the planet.
 Along the way, viewers experienced an adventure complete with vibrant locals, quirky experts, tasty cuisine and a host of fascinating creatures.